caiocobacho/automation4j/README.md

-# automation4j
+# automation4j - Simple Mobile Automation Framework

-## About
+## About automation4j

-This is a simple mobile automation framework, works in both native and hybrid app.
-It is currently configured for android only.
-For iOS just change the capabilities.
+automation4j is a simple mobile framework, currently configured for android only, works on both native and hybrids apps.
+If you want to use on iOS, just adjust the capabilities.

+# More info
+The model of your architecture is in PageObjects, I also created a simple junit runner, already with an example feature.
+Obviously using Cucumber for BDD testing.